riccardoperra/pipelineui/README.md

 Pipeline UI is a visual editor for creating and managing GitHub Actions workflows.
-Built with SolidStart, this tool simplifies the process of defining GitHub pipelines by allowing users to visually edit and update workflows.
+Built with SolidStart, this tool simplifies the process of defining GitHub pipelines by allowing users to visually editing and update workflows.
 It automatically generates and updates the YAML configuration files, ensuring seamless integration with GitHub.

 > [!NOTE]
 >
 > This project has been made for [SolidHack 2024](https://www.solidjs.com/blog/solidhack-2024-announcement)
+> Since October is the hacktoberfest month, this project use `AppWrite` for their [Appwrite’s Hacktoberfest 2024 Hackathon](https://appwrite.io/blog/post/appwrite-hacktoberfest-hackathon-2024)

 ## 🤖 Tech stack

-PipelineUI is entirely built with Solid and [SolidStart](https://github.com/solidjs/solid-start).
+PipelineUI is entirely built with [Solid](https://github.com/solidjs/solid) and [SolidStart](https://github.com/solidjs/solid-start).

 There are a few core external dependencies that should be listed here for the awesome work.